 - Committee members and advisers who are not in Cambridge will need to use Skype or be present at their own expense.
 Generals will not be delayed for faculty on sabbatical.

-- The petition to take general exams must be filed in the department by March 1 of the spring term of the 6th semester of residence.
+- The petition to take general exams must be filed in the department by November 25 of the 5th semester of residence.

 - One term of intensive study should suffice to prepare for the GE.